pratham0709/WT-2/README.md

-#  access all solved assignments of Computer Engineering Sem VI
+#  Access all solved assignments of Computer Engineering Sem VI